 The Suspicious Neighbour

-Dorothy Edward’s neighbour who discovered the body came under suspicion.
+Dorothy Edward’s neighbor who discovered the body came under suspicion.
 James Holloway had been at the crime scene for a long time before calling the police.
-Looking deeper into the crime reports, Diana Holt found that after initially entering the house and seeing blood, Mr Holloway had left to get another neighbour before going back into the house.
+Looking deeper into the crime reports, Diana Holt found that after initially entering the house and seeing blood, Mr. Holloway had left to get another neighbor before going back into the house.

-When the other neighbour was with him, he put gloves on before he opened the closet door where the body of Mrs Edwards lay.
+When the other neighbor was with him, he put gloves on before he opened the closet door where the body of Mrs. Edwards lay.
 Furthermore, it was Mr Holloway who immediately pointed the finger at Edward Lee Elmore saying he was at the house washing windows a few weeks previously.
-Diana Holt decided to question Mr Holloway directly.
+Diana Holt decided to question Mr. Holloway directly.
 He told her the only way a killer could get away with the murder was if it was him because Dorothy had trusted him so much.
-He said neighbours had told police he and Dorothy were having an affair and she was supposed to be out-of-town that weekend and another man was going to propose to her.
+He said neighbors had told police he and Dorothy were having an affair and she was supposed to be out of town that weekend and another man was going to propose to her.

 Diana Holt claims James Holloway told her the story of what happened to Dorothy that night, including a lot of detail such as how long she took to die and what she was doing before she was attacked.
 James Holloway died in 1994 before his conversations and statements to Diana Holt could be followed up.